ELISA: An Interpretable Hybrid Generative AI Agent for Expression-Grounded Discovery in Single-Cell Genomics: Results

 Notably, the performance advantage of ELISA was robust across datasets with very different structural properties.
-The CF Airways dataset (30 cell types, casecontrol design) and the First-Trimester Brain atlas (160 clusters, developmental trajectory without disease contrast) represent opposite ends of the complexity spectrum, however the ELISA Union outperformed CellWhisperer in both settings.
-Similarly, the ICB Multi-Cancer dataset, which integrates nine cancer types across 223 patients, poses a challenging retrieval scenario owing due to its heterogeneous cell type nomenclature, yet ELISA maintains its performance advantage.
+The CF Airways dataset (30 cell types, case-control design) and the First-Trimester Brain atlas (160 clusters, developmental trajectory without disease contrast) represent opposite ends of the complexity spectrum, yet ELISA Union outperformed every baseline in both settings.
+Similarly, the ICB Multi-Cancer dataset, which integrates nine cancer types across 223 patients, poses a challenging retrieval scenario owing to its heterogeneous cell type nomenclature, yet ELISA maintained its performance advantage.

-In summary, ELISA's hybrid retrieval architecture combining semantic language matching, gene marker scoring, and adaptive fusion provides a significantly superior retrieval framework compared to text-only multimodal approaches (combined permutation test, $p < 0.001$).
-The systematic advantage on expression queries, where dedicated gene scoring compensates for the limitations of language-only embeddings (Cohen's $d$ = 5.98 for MRR), establishes that both retrieval modalities contribute essential and non-redundant information for comprehensive single-cell atlas interrogation.
+In summary, ELISA's hybrid retrieval architecture combining semantic language matching, gene marker scoring, and adaptive fusion provides a significantly superior retrieval framework compared to text-only multimodal approaches, classical lexical retrieval, and a random baseline (combined permutation test, $p \textless 2\times10^{-5}$).
+The systematic advantage on expression queries, where dedicated gene scoring compensates for the limitations of language-only embeddings (Cohen's $d$ = 5.98 for MRR), together with the crossover whereby every single modality wins only one query type, establishes that both retrieval modalities contribute essential and non-redundant information for comprehensive single-cell atlas interrogation.